az2679/portfolio-v2/README.md

 # athena zhou

-# designer / developer

 Hello!
+I'm a NYC based designer and developer.
 This site showcases my work and projects, offering insight into my skills and experience in creative coding.

 ## Navigation

+The portfolio was created using React, React Router, Framer Motion, Three.js, and React Three Fiber.

 - **Home Page (`/`)**: An introduction to who I am and what I do.
 This page includes a highlight of my key projects and an overview of my skills.
 - **Case Study Page (`/case-study`)**: Detailed case studies of selected projects.
 Each key project opens in-depth information about the project's context and technical details.
 - **Gallery Page (`/gallery`)**: A visual gallery showcasing additional projects.

-The portfolio was created using React, React Router, Framer Motion, Three.js, and React Three Fiber.

 ## Attributions